ANZMAC Meta-Analysis Workshop, Thursday 7 December 2017

 - Report your meta-analytic findings

-Workshop on Meta-Analysis and Research Synthesis, 14th February 2017
+Workshop on the Meta-Analysis and Research Synthesis, 14th February 2017

 Presenters: T.D Stanley (Hendrix College) and Chris Doucouliagos (Deakin)